 With the exception of Somali malls, American norms of dress and consumption prevail in commercial settings.
 For some women, the discrepancy between East African Muslim dress codes and American dress codes infuses dress and clothing with communitarian significance.
-Fatima and Saida, both refugees from Ethiopia in their early twenties, downplay the importance that personal style, focusing instead on clothing as a collective practice.
-For them, circumstance determines clothing-they have clothing for inside the house, for outside the house, and for special occasions.
+Fatima and Saida, both refugees from Ethiopia in their early twenties, downplay the importance that personal style has on their clothing selection, focusing instead on clothing as a collective practice.
 Clothing emerges from their narratives as a collective, rather than individual, attribute.
-It is a symbol of community, as well as the medium through which acceptance, rejection, understanding, and ignorance are mediated.
+For Saida and Fatima, clothing serves as a symbol of community, as well as the medium through which acceptance, rejection, understanding, and ignorance are mediated.

 Both Saida and Fatima have experienced harassment based on race, culture, or religion.
 For them, these conflicts are rooted in others' ignorance about or attitudes toward Islam.
-These women believe others see their clothing as the primary marker of their Muslim identity, and they consistently attribute confrontations, including those occurring in commercial spaces, to the feelings or ideas their clothing inspires in non-Muslim Americans:
+These women believe others see their clothing as the primary marker of their Muslim identity, and they consistently attribute confrontations, including those occurring in commercial spaces, to the feelings or ideas their clothing inspires in non-Muslim Americans.
+Said speculated:

 I don't know how [salespeople] judge.
 Some people, most likely, they don't like the way you dress.
-And that's how I believe.....If you are wearing pants or jeans or open your hair [don't wear a head covering] and you look or you act like that, they may not say that.
-Maybe you look different to them, because they don't know.4
+And that's how I believe....If you are wearing pants or jeans or open your hair [do not wear a head covering] and you look or you act like that, they may not say that.
+Maybe you look different to them, because they don't know.